 An ardent paddler, George has made numerous multi-day trips through the Ten Thousand Islands and the Everglades National Park.
 He also completed a solo paddle by kayak from Sarasota to Key West.
 Closer to home he enjoys fishing from both his kayak and his paddle board or skimming the Gulf on his surfski.

-George has been with Economy Tackle/Dolphin Paddlesports since 1995 and received his certification as an American Canoe Association (ACA) kayaking instructor that same year.
+George has been with our team at Economy Tackle/Dolphin Paddlesports since 1995 and received his certification as an American Canoe Association (ACA) kayaking instructor that same year.

 Kelly Lagerholm is from Glen Ellyn, Illinois one of the western suburbs of Chicago.
 She is a veteran employee having worked ten plus years in the outdoor industry.
 She worked for ten years as an instructor (ACA certified), guide and operations manager of Kayak Chicago, a tour company specializing in leading customers through the city of Chicago’s “canyon of glass and steel”.